$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Methods

-We note, $(s_j, y_j)$ is a \emph{set} of observed data, i.e., it is a collection of (input, output) locations from a new unknown function that is to be inferred.
-Further, the distinguishing difference between Eq. \eqref{eqn:VAE_bayes} and Eq. \eqref{eqn:spiVAE_bayes} is conditioning on input locations and $\Phi$.
+While equations Eqs.~\eqref{eqn:spiVAE_bayes}-\eqref{eqn:ppd} are written for a single location $s_j$, we can extend them to any arbitrary collection of locations without loss of generality, a necessary condition for \spiVAE to be a valid stochastic process.
+Further, the distinguishing difference between Eq.~\eqref{eqn:VAE_bayes} and Eqs.~\eqref{eqn:spiVAE_bayes}-\eqref{eqn:ppd} is conditioning on input locations and $\Phi$.
 It is $\Phi$ that ensures \spiVAE is a valid stochastic process.
-We formally prove this below: \begin{theorem}[Exchangeability] Consider a permutation function $\pi$, locations $s_1,\ldots,s_n$, fixed and bounded functions $\Phi$ and $d$, and a multivariate Gaussian random variable $\mathcal{Z}$.
-Together, these define the random function $f(\cdot) = d(\mathcal{Z})^{\top} \Phi(\cdot)$.
-To lighten notation below we define $f(s_i) := f_i$.
-We claim: $ p(f_1,\ldots,f_n) = p(f_{\pi(1)},\ldots,f_{\pi(n)})\,.$ \end{theorem}
+We formally prove this below.